AceVinicius/Sort-Algorithms/README.md

 ## Getting Started

 We will see 7 sorting algorithms.
-Bubble, selection, insertion, merge, quick, shell and heap sort.
-Merge and quick sort are recursive and the others iterative.
+Bubble, selection, insertion, merge, quick, shell and heapsort.

 ### Prerequisites

-We just need a C compiler and ccache in our machine.
+To run our research, we just need a C compiler and ccache in our machine.

 ```
 $ sudo dnf install gcc